Entwurmen von Katzen

 Fleas in cats Reading Deworming cats 10 minutes Next Cat noises

-You've sniffed the grass, rolled around on lawns or had close contact with other cats - and it's happened: your cat has become infected with worms such as roundworms or tapeworms.
+You've sniffed the grass, rolled around on grass or had close contact with other cats - and it's happened: your cat has become infected with worms such as roundworms or tapeworms.
 This is not unusual and is not a problem for healthy animals - but it is still important to deworm your pet regularly.
 This is the only way to prevent a minor infestation from becoming a serious one.
 This guide will tell you how to recognize a worm infestation and how to deworm it.
-We will also show you which products are available for deworming cats and how often you should use them.
+We'll also show you what products are available for deworming cats and how often you should use them.

 How cats become infected with worms